Unmasked spring breakers are descending on Florida. Officials are begging them to behave.

 Flights are cheap.
 Travel restrictions are nonexistent, and the state reopened its economy months ago.

-Public health experts point out that spring break visitors are likely to be young and unvaccinated — and participants in high-risk behavior like hanging out in bars and packed clubs.
+Public health experts point out that spring break visitors are likely to be young and unvaccinated — and participants in high-risk behavior such as hanging out in bars and packed clubs.

 “It’s a perfect formula for spreading the disease,” said Eric Toner, a senior scholar with the Johns Hopkins Center for Health Security.
 “Even though we’re doing much better now than we were several months ago with the incidence of covid-19, we’re still at a level nationally that last summer we would have thought was alarmingly high.”